hendrikschilling/FASP/README.md

 # Overview

 This repo documents a submission for the first automated segmentation price of the vesuvius challenge 2024 .
-It serves as a documentation on how to run the full automated segmentation pipeline and a decription of the algorithms and tools used.
+It serves as a documentation on how to run the full automated segmentation pipeline and a description of the algorithms and tools used.

 # Links & Repos & Docs